MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ### Calling

 Calling policies in Teams control which calling features are available to users.
-Teams includes the built-in DisallowCalling policy, in which all calling features are turned off.
-Assign the built-in DisallowCalling policy to the users in your organization for which you want to disable calling.
+Teams includes the built-in DisallowCalling calling policy, in which all calling features are turned off.
+Assign the DisallowCalling policy to all users in your organization who will be using Teams in a virtualized environment.

 #### Using the Microsoft Teams admin center

 To view the settings in the DisallowCalling policy, in the left navigation of the Microsoft Teams admin center, go to **Voice** > **Calling policies**, and then in the list of policies, click **DisallowCalling**.

-To assign the DisallowCalling policy to users, do the following:
+**Assign the DisallowCalling calling policy**

 1. In the left navigation of the Microsoft Teams admin center, go to **Users**.
 2. Select the user by clicking to the left of the user name, and then click **Edit settings**.
-3. Under **Calling policy**, click **DisallowCalling*, and then click **Apply**.
+3. Under **Calling policy**, select **DisallowCalling**, and then click **Apply**.

 To assign a policy to multiple users at a time, see [Edit Teams user settings in bulk](edit-user-settings-in-bulk.md).

 Or, you can also do the following:

 1. In the left navigation of the Microsoft Teams admin center, go to **Voice** > **Calling policies**.
-2. Select the policy by clicking to the left of the policy name.
+2. Select **DisallowCalling** by clicking to the left of it.
 3. Select **Manage users**.
 4. In the **Manage users** pane, search for the user by display name or by user name, select the name, and then click **Add**.
 Repeat this step for each user that you want to add.
 5. When you're finished adding users, click **Save**.